syncfusion-content/uwp-docs/uwp/SfRadialMenu/Appearance-and-Styling.md

 ## Navigation Button Style

-The navigation button displayed in the center of SfRadialMenu can be styled using NaviationButtonStyle property.
+The navigation button displayed in the center of SfRadialMenu can be styled using NavigationButtonStyle property.

 {% highlight xaml %}